MostroP2P/mostro/README.md

 At this point Nostr appears as a platform where a system like this can live without the possibility of being censored by a powerful entity.
 This document explains how we can create a censorship-resistant and non custodial lightning network peer-to-peer exchange without a single point of failure like a telegram bot.

-## Server
+## How it works?

-Mostro works with a simple server/client architecture on top of Nostr, the server will be the escrow that will allow buyer and seller operate reducing the risk for both parties.
+Mostro works with a p2p communication on top of Nostr, Mostro will be the escrow that will allow buyer and seller operate reducing the risk for both parties.

 Mostro will handle Bitcoin using a Lightning Network node, the node will create the hold invoices for sellers and pay the buyers lightning regular invoices.